Belfast Great Victoria Street railway station

+5,347,662 passengers passing through the station in 2018–2019.

 History

-The station is on the site of a former linen mill, beside where Durham Street crossed the Blackstaff River at the Saltwater (now Boyne) Bridge.
+The station was on the site of a former linen mill, beside where Durham Street crossed the Blackstaff River at the Saltwater (now Boyne) Bridge.

 The Ulster Railway opened the first station on 12 August 1839.
 A new terminal building, probably designed by Ulster Railway engineer John Godwin, was completed in 1848.
 Godwin later founded the School of Civil Engineering at Queen's College.

 The station, built directly on Victoria Street, was Belfast's first railway terminus, and as such was called just "Belfast" until 1852.
 By this time, two other railway companies had opened termini in Belfast, so the Ulster Railway renamed its terminus "Belfast Victoria Street" for clarity.
 In 1855 the Dublin and Belfast Junction Railway was completed, making Victoria Street the terminus for one of the most important main lines in Ireland.
 The Ulster Railway changed the station name again to "Great Victoria Street" in 1856, in line with a change of the street name.

 In 1876 the Ulster Railway became part of the Great Northern Railway (GNR), making Great Victoria Street the terminus for a network that extended south to Dublin and west to Derry and Bundoran.

 Express passenger traffic to and from Dublin Connolly station was always Great Victoria Street's most prestigious traffic.
 The GNR upgraded its expresses over the decades and in 1947 introduced the Enterprise non-stop service between the two capitals.
 As Belfast suburbs grew, commuter traffic also grew in volume.